State Taxes

 Resources

-Nevada offers special benefits for Service members, Veterans and their Families including state employment preferences, education and tuition assistance, vehicle tags, disabled Veteran tax exemption, state Veterans cemeteries, as well as hunting and fishing license privileges.
+Summary of Nevada Military and Veterans Benefits: Nevada offers special benefits for service members, Veterans and their families including state employment preferences, education and tuition assistance, vehicle tags, disabled Veteran property tax exemption, state Veterans cemeteries, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.

-Nevada Department of Veterans Services, Veterans Service Officers (VSO): The Nevada Department of Veterans Services has trained VSOs located throughout the state who can assist Veterans and their Families find and apply for benefits under federal, state and local laws.
+Nevada Department of Veterans Services, Veterans Service Officers (VSO): The Nevada Department of Veterans Services has trained VSOs located throughout the state who can assist Veterans and their families find and apply for benefits under federal, state and local laws.
 All their services are provided free of charge.

 Nevada Department of Veterans Services, VSO Online Contact Form